Skip to main content

-Kingston is just a 30 minute train journey away from central London, where you will find the biggest concentration of press and publishing in the UK.
+From Kingston, it's just a 30-minute train journey to central London.
+Here you will find the biggest concentration of press and publishing in the UK.
 This gives you the opportunity to undertake work experience in high-profile media environments.

 The Magazine Journalism MA at Kingston has been an incredible and valuable experience that will without a doubt help me in my career as a journalist.

 The module I was most excited to begin was Features Writing.
 Each assignment provided me with a new challenge, especially when it came to interviewing subjects.
 I also wrote features on the #MeToo movement and about the relationship between college students and on-campus police.

 The module that had the most benefit to me was Creating Magazines: Content and Context.
 We took an in-depth look at magazines, understanding how each section works to build the magazine as a whole.
 I acted as editor, deputy editor, and art & pictures editor of our student magazine, Persist.
 Acting in those positions taught me even more about magazine journalism and was the most exciting part of the process.

 Studying at Kingston University gave me a wealth of opportunities to learn about journalism through practice.
 I served as editor of our masters student-run magazine, which introduced me to all aspects of producing a publication: pitching, writing, editing, designing and more editing.
 Walking away with a magazine of which I was very proud made it all worth it.
 I've shown it to employers, who have been quite impressed with the quality of the work.
 But, for me, the highlight of the whole experience was winning an award from the Student Publication Association, naming our magazine a Highly Commendable Newcomer Publication.